 The Modern Cat Flap

 Compared to the door in Exeter Cathedral, contemporary cat flaps are much easier for a human to install.
-From the simple swing door to state of the art microchip operation, most outdoor and inside cat doors can be installed with ease.
+From the simple swing door to a state of the art microchip operation, most outdoor and inside cat doors can be installed with ease.a

 Old style magnetic swing doors are being replaced by more robust models with improved weatherproofing, microchip activation, and better security against unwelcome visitors.